kartik-venugopal/aural-player/README.md

 ### Update (Feb 5, 2021)

-#### Note for macOS Big Sur

-Per my brief testing, the latest *release* version of Aural Player (v2.2.0) does not run at all on macOS Big Sur.

-But, I have a working development build that runs on Big Sur; please get it from [here](https://github.com/maculateConception/aural-player/releases/tag/2.3.0_dev), noting that this pre-release build has minor UI issues, but is generally functional.
-I will try to get a stable release out later this month or next month.

-PS - If someone is able to get the v2.2.0 app bundle working on Big Sur, I'd appreciate you letting me know !

-#### Version 3.0 release delayed

 Version 3.0 was in active development last year, but due to unforeseen personal circumstances, I have not been able to work on this project since Oct 2020.
 The planned 3.0 release will be delayed.

 ![App demo](/Documentation/Demos/mainDemo.gif?raw=true "App demo")